|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-On November 17, 1941 officers of the Special Attack Unit are briefed on the Hawaii Operation.
-The I-24 is assigned to Captain Sasaki Hankyu's Special Attack Unit with the I-16, I-18, I-20 and the flagship, the I-22.
+On November 17, 1941 officers of the Special Attack Unit are briefed on Operation Z, the Hawaii operation against Pearl Harbor and Oahu.
+Assigned to the Special Attack Unit under the command of Captain Sasaki Hankyu inlcuding I-16, I-24, I-18, I-20 and the flagship, the I-22.

 Pearl Harbor Attack

 On December 7, 1941 at 12:42am I-16 was of the entrance to Pearl Harbor and launches HA-16 Type A Midget Submarine (Midget E) piloted by Lt(jg) Yokoyama Masaharu with PO2C Ueda Sadamu.
 Afterwards, I-16 patrols west of Lanai and receives the message "Tora, tora, tora!" message from Lt Yokoyama about the successful air attack.

 On April 27, 1942 arrives at Penang as part of "A detachment" including I-16, I-18 and I-20 with Nisshin transporting Type A midget submarines.
 At Penang, each mother submarines is loaded with a Type A midget submarine, the second time aboard I-20 (the first was during "Operation Z" for the Hawaii Operation).

 On April 30, 1942 departs Penang with "A detachment" bound for the Indian Ocean and to launch a midget submarine attack.
 Between May 5-15, 1942 the submarines are refuel at sea by Aikoku Maru and Hokoku Maru.
 On May 17, 1942 in the Indian Ocean southest of Madagascar heavy seas flood her port engine room, but the submarine continues the mission.